BrAINLabs-Inc/.github/profile/README.md

 ## 🌟 Future Directions

-Looking ahead, BrAINLabs is committed to pushing the boundaries of AI in neuroscience, and we are excited to pursue:
+Looking ahead, BrAINLabs is committed to pushing the boundaries of AI and we are excited to pursue:
 - AI for Cognitive Enhancement: Developing intelligent systems to assist with learning, memory, and decision-making.
 - NeuroAI Integration: Creating seamless integration between brain-computer interfaces and AI models for advanced applications in health.
 - AI in Mental Health Diagnostics: Exploring AI applications for the detection and treatment of mental health conditions.
+- Provide interpretable and efficient AI solutions to real-world problems.

 ## ❓ Frequently Asked Questions